pitt-crc/user-manual/docs/policies/job-scheduling-policy.md

 Resource-intensive processes found to be running on the login nodes may be killed at anytime.

-<ins>**The CRC team reserves the right to revoke cluster access of any user who repeatedly causes slowdowns on the login
+<ins>**The CRCD team reserves the right to revoke cluster access of any user who repeatedly causes slowdowns on the login
 nodes with processes that can otherwise be run on the compute nodes.**</ins>

 ![JOB-SCHEDULING-POLICY1](../_assets/img/policies/job_scheduling_policy_1.png)